gzcascade020/php-container/laravel/5.7/stretch/apache-pdo_mysql-phpredis/README.md

 Laravel 5.7 container image
 ================

-This container image includes PHP 7.2 as a base image for your Laravel 5.7 applications.
+This container image includes PHP 7.2 (gd, pdo_mysql, phpredis) as a base image for your Laravel 5.7 applications.

 Description
 -----------